anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 ![](/assets/graph3.png)

 We are almost done.
-The only thing we need to do know is multiplying the edges between the output and the variable you want to find its derivative.
+The only thing we need to do now is multiply the edges between the output and the variable you want to find its derivative.

-If we want to find the derivative of *y*, then it's simply 1 because there is a singleedge between it and output and it's 1.
+If we want to find the derivative of *y*, then it's simply 1 because there is a single edge between it and the output, and it's 1.

 For the derivative of *x*, it will be: